L-tech/go-concurrent-downloader/README.md

 ### Example

-To download a file using 10 concurrent connections:
+To download a file using 10 concurrent connections with a chunk size of 8723352:

 ```bash
 ./downloader -url "https://example.com/path/to/file.parquet" -n 10 -chunk-size 8723352 -retires 5